nguyen-gia-hien-tu/Local-Setup/VIM/README.md

       ```zsh
       sudo apt install mono-complete golang nodejs openjdk-17-jdk openjdk-17-jre npm
       ```
+    * Install the plugins with `:PlugInstall` while in Vim editor for the plugin manager to clone the `YouCompleteMe` into its place first
     * Compile YCM
       * Go to the directory where `YouCompleteMe` folder is located with
         ```zsh